MirkoHernandez/denote-say/Readme.md

     (piper-fast . "cat <textfile> | piper --model en_US-lessac-medium.onnx --length_scale 0.8 --output_file <audiofile> ")))
 ```

 #### denote-say-tts-command

 This is the command used to create audio files.
 The value is a key of
 the `denote-say-tts-commands` alist.
+The default value is `piper`.

 #### denote-say-play-function

 Function that plays the audio file.
-The default is `emms-play-file`.
+The default value is `emms-play-file`.

 #### denote-say-org-replacements